mindspore-ai/docs/docs/mindformers/docs/source_en/usage/multi_modal.md

 ### Model Configuration Class

-In MindFormers, the parameters related to multimodal models are mainly controlled through the model configuration class.
+In MindSpore Transformers, the parameters related to multimodal models are mainly controlled through the model configuration class.
 Below, we use the `CogVLM2Config` class as an example to explain how to build the model configuration class.
 For the specific implementation, refer to [CogVLM2Config](https://gitee.com/mindspore/mindformers/blob/dev/mindformers/models/cogvlm2/cogvlm2_config.py).

 ```python